cwatt/cjwattenburger/content/authors/admin/_index.md

 title: Cassandra Wattenburger
 ---

 I'm Cassi, a PhD candidate in the Soil Science program at Cornell University.
 I work in the {{< staticref "http://blogs.cornell.edu/buckley/" "newtab" >}}Buckley lab{{< /staticref >}} where I'm researching the role of microbial life history traits in the soil carbon cycle.
-I'm broadly interested in soil and plant microbiomes, agricultural sustainability, and soil health.
-I'm looking for career opportunities that will let me leverage my data science skills with and ecology and soils expertise to make positive changes in agricultural and the life sciences sectors.
+I'm broadly interested in soil and plant microbiomes, agriculture, and soil health.
+I'm looking for career opportunities that will allow me to leverage my data science skills with my expertise in ecology, plants, and soils to improve agricultural sustainability.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CJW_resume_022023.pdf" "newtab" >}}resume{{< /staticref >}} or {{< staticref "media/CJW_CV_022023.pdf" "newtab" >}}CV{{< /staticref >}}.